GSA/digitalgov.gov/content/events/2021/10/2021-10-01-how-to-best-connect-with-your-spanish-speaking-audience-during-an-emergency.md

 ---
-title: How to Best Connect with your Spanish-Speaking Audience during an Emergency
+title: How To Best Connect With Your Spanish-speaking Audience During an Emergency
-kicker: Hispanic Heritage Month / Social Media
+kicker: Hispanic Heritage Month & Social Media
-summary: Hear some successful social media  strategies that you can use to connect with your Spanish-speaking audience during emergencies.
+summary: The Multilingual Community of Practice is hosting a panel to share some successful social media strategies that you can use to connect with your Spanish-speaking audience during emergencies.
 host: Multilingual Community of Practice
 event_organizer: Digital.gov
 registration_url: https://www.eventbrite.com/e/how-to-best-connect-with-your-spanish-speaking-audience-during-an-emergency-tickets-182824201107